neimanpinchas/haxego/README.md

 Almost like Javascript, Plus some static typing/structs for simple objects to speed it up forther https://github.com/owenthereal/godzilla

+Using vendor folder, as a hack to bypass folangs per pc software repos

 ## discussion links

 https://community.haxe.org/t/go2hx-work-in-progress/2821